The contaminants addressed by ECOsmarte are not necessarily in your water.

 ECOsmarte ionization and oxygenation protects your plumbing and fixtures.
 Ionization prevents minerals from forming hard scale by electrically charging the minerals so they cannot bind together.
 The Point-of-Entry system converts the calcium to calcium bicarbonate to keep it soft.
 The system dissolves the existing scale in your pipes, water heater, appliances and plumbing fixtures.
 The greatest cause of plumbing equipment and appliance failure are problems caused by scale and corrosion.
 With the ECOsmarte system, these problems are eliminated, reducing maintenance and prolonging the life of appliances as small as coffee makers and as large as dishwashers and water heaters.

 The ECOsmarte Point-of-Entry systems create charged particles called ions.
 Mineral ions are safe and essential for humans, plants and animals but are lethal to bacteria, algae and some viruses.
 The mineral ions stop bacteria and algae from colonizing in your plumbing when water is not in use.
 The ECOsmarte copper ionization process is recognized by the US EPA to provide numerous microbial benefits.

 The ECOsmarte Point-of-Entry systems produce a quality and volume of water at a cost not obtainable with a reverse osmosis system.
 The systems also provide bacterial protection that no water softener can deliver and unlike reverse osmosis systems, it does not remove the minerals that are necessary for your health.
-It treats all of your water, hot and cold, indoor and outdoor with no consumables and minimal maintenance for at least five years.
+It treats all of your water, hot and cold, indoor and outdoor with no consumables and minimal maintenance for at least three years.

 ECOsmarte Point-of-Entry Systems can be installed by a handy homeowner or a licensed plumber.
 Installation normally takes 2-4 hours.